eermis1/Udacity_DisasterResponses_Project/README.md

 2. Run the following commands in the project's root directory to set up your database and machine learning model.

-    - To run ETL pipeline by adding required filepaths.
-See an example below <br>
+    - To run ETL pipeline for clean and store data. <br>
       `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline by adding required filepaths.
-See an example below <br>
+    - To run ML pipeline for building the model. <br>
       `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

+    - **Note**: Addition of filepaths is important for successful run of ETL and ML pipelines.
+The above instructions are just an example, they can be modified   based on   needs.

 3. Run the following command in the app's directory to run your web app. <br>
      `python run.py`